verrazzano/docs/content/en/docs/setup/install/installation.md

 ### Prepare for the install

-To prepare for installing on OCI OKE, see [Prepare for the OCI install](../../platforms/oci/oci).
+To prepare for installing on OCI Container Engine for Kubernetes, see [Prepare for the OCI install](../../platforms/oci/oci).

 To prepare for installing on OLCNE, see [Prepare for the OCLNE install](../../platforms/olcne/olcne).